CITY OF BAYSWATER STRATEGIC IMPORTANCE

 MORLEY STRATEGIC METROPOLITAN CENTRE

 At the regional context, the Morley Activity Centre is located in the suburb of Morley, and approximately 8 kilometres north of the Perth CBD.
 The Centre is well connected to the CBD by car and bus with a direct vehicle link along Beaufort Street.
 From elsewhere in the region the Centre is accessible via several major arterials including Morley Drive, Tonkin Highway and Guildford Road.
-Perth Airport is located only 7kilometres away giving access to the resource economy of the northwest and national and international business, and Ashfield Industrial Precinct is located 2 kilometres to the East.
+Perth Airport is located close by giving access to the resource economy of the northwest and national and international business, and Ashfield Industrial Precinct is located 2 kilometres to the East.
 This high degree of connectivity has contributed to Morley being designated a Strategic Metropolitan Centre.

-At the local context, the development of the Morley Activity Centre is a key priority for the City of Bayswater as outlined in its strategic documents including the Strategic Community Plan, City’s Local Housing Strategy 2012 and the Morley City Centre Structure Plan 2015.
+At the local context, the development of the Morley Activity Centre is a key priority for the City of Bayswater as outlined in its strategic documents including the Strategic Community Plan, City’s Local Housing Strategy and the Morley City Centre Structure Plan.
 The structure plan establishes a vision for Morley to become a vibrant place to visit, a dynamic marketplace to do business, and home to a diverse and connected community.
 It also sets out the spatial plan and strategy to achieve a true metropolitan centre that is compact, pedestrian friendly, with a mix of land uses and a range of lifestyle choices while reducing car dependency and limiting environmental impact.

 Click here for more information regarding the Morley Activity Centre Structure Plan.